- About Us

 Do you accept notarized copies of documents?

 No. You must provide the originals of all documents required.
 There is no exception to this rule, even if you are lodging by mail.
 The original documents can be presented at any Australian passport office worldwide.
 They do not have to be presented at the same office where you are lodging.
-Just tell the overseas office where you will be lodging the application, and a copy will be sent to that office.
+Just advise the overseas office where you intend to lodge the application, and the overseas office will a copy will be sent to your lodging office.

 Can I get more pages added to my existing passport?